bitfocus/website/for-developers/Satellite-API.md

 sidebar_position: 90
 ---

-It is possible to remotely connect a 'streamdeck' to companion so that it appears as its own device and follows the paging model.
+It is possible to remotely connect a 'Stream Deck' to companion so that it appears as its own device and follows the paging model.
 This is different to how the OSC/TCP/UDP servers operate.

 This page documents the protocol.
 The intention is to only ever add non-breaking functionality to this API, and to keep this document updated with new functionality as it is added.